 While I continue to scour the hard-drives and DVDs and CDs (and, would you believe, Zip discs and even SyQuest cartridges), there are going to be some items that jump from the screen, things I’d like to share the story of again.
 When that happens, I’m going to create a post and upload it to ridemedia.com.au.

 It could be good, or bad, or funny, or sad… and it will be an interesting collection, whether its a retrospective review or new product feature.

 If the #BikeGalleryByRIDE or #CyclingParaphernalia posts prompts you to reminisce about your time using a bike and/or product, don’t be shy: please let me know what your memories of it are.

-If there’s something in your collection that you love and would like to share with our audience, send an email and let me know what it is, why you value it, and how it has influenced your enjoyment of riding.
+If there’s something in your collection that you love and would like to share with our audience, let me know what it is, why you value it, and how it has influenced your enjoyment of riding.

 RIDE Media will continue to create new content – while also giving a nod to the past and the heritage of a product or innovation.
 This series will provide some background of the products that get featured, prompt some memories to emerge, and perhaps even spark a conversation or two.

 Of course, it’s necessary to be mindful of criticism as, surely, no one has ever deliberately created a product that is terrible.
 It would also be silly to just blast something with negativity because of personal opinion or brand allegiances or an urge to be flippant.